nickloewen/worldle-time-machine/readme.md

 Play the [Worldle](https://worldle.teuteuf.fr) puzzle for any day you like, past or future -- just set the date in the header and hit *Time Travel !*

+Tested in Safari on macOS. ([See below for installation instructions.](installation-in-safari-on-macos))

+Not working on iOS.
+Not tested in other browsers.

 ![Screenshot showing the time machine interface](worldle-time-machine-screenshot.png)

 ## Installation in Safari on macOS